thukaraka/Pump-it-Up-Data-Mining-the-Water-Table/README.md

  ## Modelling

-We got good results with Random Forest Classifier with suitable format to three-class target.
+I got good results with Random Forest Classifier with suitable format to three-class target.
 I have used models with Random Forest and XGBoost.
 I mostly care about balanced accuracy on test set.
 Because competition metric for success in ternary classification problem is balanced accuracy.